Introduction to criminal justice

 Precise entry requirements will vary according to the program, but the following are some typical admission requirements:

 Most programs will require a bachelor’s degree.
-It does not necessarily have to be in criminal justice as a bachelor’s in another field is acceptable.
+It does not necessarily have to be a bachelor’s in criminal justice as a degree in another field is acceptable.

 Traditional on-campus courses generally admit students direct from a bachelor’s program, but some online programs prefer 1-3 years of professional experience from applicants who are already employed in criminal justice.